-1. Consult your doctor prior to traveling
+Consult your doctor prior to traveling.

-2. Wash your hands frequently and thoroughly
+Wash your hands frequently and thoroughly.

 Something as simple as washing your hands regularly can make the difference between a great, relaxing trip and a nightmare.
-“The majority of health care professionals agree that good hand-washing with soap and water is the best way to sanitize your hands and protect against germs.
-However, if you are in a place where you cannot wash your hands, hand sanitizer is a good alternative,” Davis says.
-Though if you are going to be using hand sanitizer, it is important that it has at least a 60% alcohol content, or it may not be as effective as desirable.
+The majority of health care professionals agree that good hand-washing with soap and water is the best way to sanitize your hands and protect against germs.
+However, if you are in a place where you cannot wash your hands, hand sanitizer is a good alternative.
+If you are going to be using hand sanitizer, it is important that it has at least a 60% alcohol content, or it may not be as effective as desired.

 It can often be hard to find the free time to work out and stay active while traveling.
 Luckily, there are little things you can do on the road to stay moving and maintain good circulation.
-“If you are doing long distance travel—extended car, train, bus or plane trips—get up and walk around, exercise your legs, and stay well-hydrated.
-This can help prevent blood clots that can occur from staying immobile for too long,” Davis says.
+If you are doing long distance travel—extended car, train, bus or plane trips—get up and walk around, exercise your legs and stay hydrated.
+This can help prevent blood clots that can occur from staying immobile for too long.

 If you can’t find the time to move around a little while traveling, it is extremely important to eat properly and maintain a balanced diet.
 An unhealthy diet and a lack of exercise can put your immune system at a greater risk for illness.

-4. Get a massage
+Get a massage.

-5. Get plenty of sleep
+Get plenty of sleep.

-“Often when people travel, they don’t get enough sleep” Davis says.
-“When your immune system gets down, it can predispose you to getting sick.
-When you’re traveling, you are also often enclosed in small spaces with a lot of other people—on planes, buses, etc.—thus exposing you to illnesses that others might be carrying.”
+Often when people travel, they don’t get enough sleep.
+When your immune system gets down, it can predispose you to getting sick.
+When you’re traveling, you are also often enclosed in small spaces with a lot of other people—on planes, buses, etc.—thus exposing you to illnesses that others might be carrying.
 Because of this, it can be effective to catch up on sleep while traveling, even if it may leave you jet lagged later.

-If you do find yourself jet lagged and unable to adjust to the new time zone, Davis advises avoiding alcohol and caffeine, which disrupt sleep.
+If you do find yourself jet lagged and unable to adjust to the new time zone, Global Rescue personnel advises avoiding alcohol and caffeine, which disrupt sleep.
 Each traveler has his or her own preferred ways of dealing with jet lag and not all methods will work for everyone.
 Try what works best for you—even if it means attempting to adjust your sleep patterns before embarking on your journey.